DESTINATIONS

 Field Trips

-To help plan APRIL curriculum focused classroom activities, field trips and school assembly programs, these April themed celebrations might be a helpful focus.
-MONTHLY: Keep America Beautiful.
+To help plan March & April curriculum focused classroom activities, field trips and school assembly programs, these monthly themed celebrations might be a helpful focus.
+MARCH.
+Monthly: National Reading Month, Music in Our Schools, Craft Month, National Nutrition, National Women’s History, and National Ethics Month.
+APRIL: Monthly: Keep America Beautiful.
 National Gardens.
+National Poetry.
+Jazz Appreciation.
+Global Astronomy.
 National Humor.
-National Poetry.
-Stress Awareness.
-DAILY: Apr.
+Arab Heritage.
+Weekly/Daily: Apr.
 2: International Children’s Book Day.
 Apr.
-3: National Geologists Day.
+5: National Geologists Day.
+Read a Road Map Day.
+April 5-9: National Wildlife Week.
 Apr.
-4: School Librarians’ Day.
-Apr.
-5: Read a Road May Day.
-Apr.
-7: World Health Day.
-Apr.
 8: Draw a Picture of a Bird Day.
 Zoo Lovers Day.
 Apr.
 10: National Farm Animals Day.
 Apr.
-18: National Scrabble Day.
+12: International Day of Human Space Flight.
+April 13: International Plant Appreciation Day.
+Scrabble Day.
 Apr.
-15: World Art Day.
-Apr.
-22: Earth Day.
-Apr.
-25: World Penguin Day.
+19-25: National Library Week.
+National Volunteer Week.
 CLICK on the ACTIVITY FILTER below for activity type of field trips to learn about.
 For those unable to travel to these locations, have the fun come to you.
 Check out the Outreach Field Trips & School Assembly Programs section.

 FiltersX